vsoch/oci-python/docs/_docs/getting-started.md

     }
 )
 ```
+Note that the mediaType differs between Docker v2 and oci images.

-And upload the new patch and manifest.
+Then upload the new patch and manifest.

 **todo: need to have discussion about what should be added to reggie vs. shown here**